How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Clean Before First Use and After Cooking

-TIP: No abrasive cleaners or scourers or scrubbers.
-Soft clothes and soapy water is all you should need.
+TIP: No abrasive cleaners, scourers, or scrubbers.
+Soft clothes and soapy water are all you should need.
 Clean the entire rice cooker after every use for the best results.

 Cleaning up a rice cooker after use is easy!
-To start, make sure to remove all the pieces of food and wash them in warm soapy water.
+To start, remove all the pieces of food and wash them in warm, soapy water.
 Next, take out the insert bowl from your appliance and wipe it with some soap sparingly on both sides.
 Make sure you’re safe by not using any scrubbing tools that may scratch or damage your bowl or any surface of your cooker.

-Are, rice cookers dishwasher safe?
-Parts may be dishwasher safe, cooking bowl, lid, and accessories, but the electrical casing of the unit should NOT go in a dishwasher.
-Check the manufacturer’s instructions as every brand may differ.
+Are rice cookers dishwasher safe?
+Parts may be dishwasher safe, including the cooking bowl, lid, and accessories, but the electrical casing of the unit should NOT go in a dishwasher.
+Check the manufacturer’s instructions, as every brand may differ.

 Rice Cooker Accessories